-If you plan to do extensive repairs on rust than this is a good book.
+If you plan to do extensive repairs on rust, then this is a good book for information.

-This book talks in-depth about rust from miner external rust to removing panels that need replaced.
+This book talks in-depth about rust from miner external rust to removing panels that need to be replaced.

 How to Paint Your Car: Revised & Updated (Motorbooks Workshop)